Lee Atwater: Early life

-Atwater was born in Atlanta, Georgia, the son of Alma "Toddy" (Page), a school teacher, and Harvey Dillard Atwater, an insurance adjustor.
-He had two siblings, Ann and Joe.
-He grew up in Aiken, South Carolina.
-When Lee was five, his three-year-old brother, Joe (who bore apparent little young resemblance to him besides "striking blue eyes"), died of third-degree burns when he pulled a deep fryer full of hot oil onto himself.
+Atwater was born on February 27, 1951, in Atlanta, Georgia, the son of Alma "Toddy" (Page), a school teacher, and Harvey Dillard Atwater, an insurance adjustor.
+He had two siblings, Ann and Joe, and grew up in Aiken, South Carolina.
+When Lee was five, his three-year-old brother, Joe, died of third-degree burns when he pulled a deep fryer full of hot oil onto himself.

 As a teenager in Columbia, South Carolina, Atwater played guitar in a rock band, The Upsetters Revue.
 Even at the height of his political power, he would often play concerts in clubs and church basements, solo or with B.B.
 King, in the Washington, D.C., area.
 He released an album called Red Hot & Blue on Curb Records, featuring Carla Thomas, Isaac Hayes, Sam Moore, Chuck Jackson, and King.
-Robert Hilburn wrote about the album in the Los Angeles Times on April 5, 1990: "The most entertaining thing about this ensemble salute to spicy Memphis-style 1950s and 1960s R&B is the way it lets you surprise your friends.
+In the Los Angeles Times of April 5, 1990, Robert Hilburn wrote about the album: "The most entertaining thing about this ensemble salute to spicy Memphis-style 1950s and 1960s R&B is the way it lets you surprise your friends.
 Play a selection such as 'Knock on Wood' or 'Bad Boy' for someone without identifying the singer, then watch their eyes bulge when you reveal that it's the controversial national chairman of the Republican Party, Lee Atwater."
 During the 1960s, Atwater briefly played backup guitar for Percy Sledge.